MobilityData/gtfs.org/docs/documentation/schedule/components/pathways.md

 </div>

-## Pathways basic information
+## Pathway connections

 <div class="grid" markdown>

-This feature provides the basic information elements that allow to model paths by connecting relevant points within a station.
-This can help users navigate large and complex stations by providing directions to connect from one point to the other within the station.
-To enable this feature, the Location Types feature must be implemented.
+At its foundational level, Pathways offers basic functionality to connect key areas defined in Location types within a station.
+These connections form pathways, enabling users to obtain precise directions (e. g. from an entrance to the boarding area), which is particularly useful in navigating large and complex transit stations.

 | Files associated      | [pathways.txt](/schedule/reference/#pathwaystxt)                                                                 |
 |-----------------------|------------------------------------------------------------------------------|